See if it's safe to use for your LLC, bank, and mail. You get your answer in seconds.

 It depends on the type of address and your state.
 Most states allow CMRAs as mailing addresses.
 Some states also accept them as principal addresses, while others require a physical address.
 Registered Agent addresses almost always require a non-CMRA physical location.

-This tool uses the same USPS-certified data sources used by banks and financial institutions for address verification.
+This tool draws on certified USPS data (RDI/CMRA classification).
 The CMRA status, RDI classification, and deliverability data are sourced from official USPS databases.

 No. Address data is processed in real time and is not stored or cached.
 We do not build an address database from user queries.